Temporal Score Rescaling for Temperature Sampling in Diffusion and Flow Models: Applications

 We examine the effect of steering the sampling distribution for diversity versus likelihood with \ours~on Stable Diffusion 3 \citep{SD3-2024}, a leading flow matching text-to-image model.
 As a creative task, image generation benefits from sampling a flatter distribution, which helps to recover more pleasing images with more high frequency details.
 We evaluate FID \citep{heusel2017gans, parmar2022aliased} and CLIP \citep{radford2021learning} scores against a 5k image subset from LAION Aesthetics \citep{schuhmann2022laion} across different CFG guidance scale $w_\text{cfg}$, \ours~parameter $k$ and $\sigma$.
 We fix the number of sampling steps to 30.
-In Fig. \ref{fig:fid-clip}, we see adjusting $w_\text{cfg}$ makes a trade-off between text-alignment and image fidelity---higher $w_\text{cfg}$ increases CLIP score at the cost of worse FID.
+In \figref{fig:fid-clip}, we see adjusting $w_\text{cfg}$ makes a trade-off between text-alignment and image fidelity---higher $w_\text{cfg}$ increases CLIP score at the cost of worse FID.
 Meanwhile, \ours~allows for additional improvement beyond the Pareto frontier of CFG.
-Compared to the regular Euler ODE sampling, \ours~reduces \textit{FID score from 24.75 to 22.74} and increases \textit{CLIP score from 32.82 to 33.07}. \ours~achieves the optimal performance with $k=0.93, \sigma=3.0$ and $w_{\text{cfg}}= 7.5$, while Euler ODE is best with $w_{\text{cfg}}=5.0$.
-Notably, while it is possible to perform stochastic sampling with flow models like SD3, we found that it performs significantly worse than ODE sampling with the same compute budget (see \secref{supp: image}), making CNS impractical.
-We also show in \secref{supp: image} that \ours~achieves superior performance with denoising diffusion model (SD2, \cite{rombach2022high}) compared to CNS and other common samplers.
-Qualitatively, we observe in Fig. \ref{fig:image-qualitative} that lower $k$ leads to images with more high-frequency detail (in the extreme case more noise), and higher $k$ leads to smoother images.
-We infer that using a smaller $k$ flattens the modeled distribution and allows better coverage of the desirable image space.
-Overall, our results highlight that the control over the likelihood-diversity trade-off enabled by \ours~is beneficial in image generation.
+Compared to the regular Euler ODE sampling, \ours~reduces \textit{FID score from 24.77 ($\pm$ 0.10) to 22.81 ($\pm$ 0.13)} and increases \textit{CLIP score from 32.82 ($\pm$ 0.014) to 33.05 ($\pm$ 0.018)}.
+These results are averaged over 5 random seeds. \ours~achieves the optimal performance with $k=0.93, \sigma=3.0$.
+To verify the transferability of these parameters, we apply the same $(k, \sigma)$ to Flux.1 dev \citep{flux2024} and Stable Diffusion 2 \citep{rombach2022high} and report the results in Table \ref{tab:t2img-cross-models}.
+The optimal $(k, \sigma)$ found on SD3 consistently improve performance on other models as well, suggesting the robustness of the choice for $(k, \sigma)$ across models.